 I immediately began taking several 500 mg. vitamin C tablets with a lot of water and a couple crackers three or four times a day.
 I didn’t know how much I should take and hoped the amount I was taking was about right.
 What happened next made all the difference: I got a terrible toothache from an impacted dental implant.
 My face swelled.
 My vision blurred as the swelling put pressure on my optic nerve.
 The pain was extreme.

-I decided to take 15 of the 500 mg. vitamin C three times a day with a lot of water.
-It was now almost impossible to eat due to pain and swelling.
+When it became almost impossible to eat due to the pain and swelling, I decided to take 15 of the 500 mg. vitamin C three times a day with a lot of water.
 The day after I began taking the large amount of vitamin C there was improvement: I no longer felt like screaming from the pain.
 By the third day the swelling was down and the pain was mostly a memory.
 I was, to say the least, impressed.

 Still, I was surprised to find a paper published on the internet by Dr. Thomas E. Levy saying that vitamin C would be effective against anthrax and plague used in biological warfare and comparing vitamin C to well known antibiotics.